 It’s also believed throughout the mortgage world, that if you haven’t invested some of your own or your family’s money into your home, then you are likely to be less attached and more willing to give up if making payments becomes challenging.

 As well as this, many lenders feel that if you can’t save up at least a 5% deposit for a property, or even find someone to gift you this amount, then you probably aren’t quite ready to join the property ladder.

-Not directly, however, if you are able to find 5% of the deposit required from your own saved income, then you may happen to qualify for the government Help to Buy Equity Loan Scheme.
+Not directly, however, if you are able to find 5% of the deposit required from your own saved income, then you maybe able to qualify for one of the government’s help to buy mortgage schemes.

 This government scheme only applies to new build properties, with the idea being that you put in 5% and then the government will loan you up to 20%, making up a total of a 25% deposit.
 After 5 years, you need to look at paying back the equity loan back, sometimes through a remortgage or from savings you have been able to make during that time.

 In most cases, you’ll find that 5% is considered enough to put down for a deposit on a property, however, not all lenders will offer 95% mortgages, which can leave you with limited options.
 Saving up for a larger deposit, for example, 10% deposit, will open the door to more products and most likely at a lower rate of interest.

 With the majority of 95% deals, you will normally need a good credit score to qualify.
 There are lenders out there that may consider you for a 95% mortgage with a fairly average credit score, but you would probably incur a much higher rate of interest.

 In the event of a poor credit history, the majority of the specialist lenders will require a minimum of 15% deposit if you have a poor credit history.
 As mentioned earlier on in this article, the reason the lender will need a deposit is simply to reduce their risk in case a repossession occurs.